lpsinger/userguide/capabilities.rst

 construction and commissioning, and transitional Engineering Runs between commissioning and observing runs.
 The long-term observing schedule is shown below.
-Since :term:`BNS` mergers are a well-studied class of gravitational-wave signals, this figure gives the BNS :term:`range` *for highly confident detections* in each observing run.
+Since :term:`BNS` mergers are a well-studied class of gravitational-wave signals, this figure gives the BNS :term:`range` *for confident detections* in each observing run.

 .. figure:: _static/ObsScen_timeline.*
    :alt: Long-term observing schedule